coq/platform/README.md

 CompCert is **not** free / open source software, but may be used for research and evaluation purposes.
 Please clarify the license at [CompCert License](https://github.com/AbsInt/CompCert/blob/master/LICENSE).

-Parts of CompCert are required for the Princeton C verification tool VST.
+Please note that CompCert is required for the (open source) C verification tool chain VST.
+If you don't install CompCert, you can't install VST.
-Some parts of CompCert are open source and for exploring or learning VST using the supplied example programs, this open source part is sufficient.
-If you want to use VST with your own C code, you need the non open source variant of CompCert.
-Before you install the full non-free version of CompCert, please make sure that your intended usage conforms to the above license.
+If you want to use VST with the provided VST examples only, you require only parts of CompCert, which are dual licensed and open source.
+In case you want to verify your own C code with VST, you need non open source parts of CompCert, notably the `clightgen` program.
+CompCert does not support installing only its open source parts, since evaluation usage is explicitly allowed in the license (see link above).

-The script will ask which variant of CompCert you want to install.
+The script will ask if you want to install CompCert.

 The compilation of VST takes quite a while on slow / small RAM PCs.
 For this reason the script also asks if you want to install VST.

 You can change the selection of packages any time later by issuing `opam install` commands, e.g.
 ```
-opam install coq-compcert.3.8~open_source (not yet supported by 2021.02.1)
 opam install coq-compcert.3.8
 opam install coq-vst.2.7.1
 ```

-Besides the open source and non open source variant of CompCert, there is also a 32 bit variant of CompCert and VST, which can be installed by running these commands:
+There is also a 32 bit variant of CompCert and VST, which can be installed by running these commands:
 ```
-opam install coq-compcert-64.3.8
+opam install coq-compcert-32.3.8
-opam install coq-vst-64.2.7.1
+opam install coq-vst-32.2.7.1
 ```
 or by adjusting [`coq_platform_packages.sh`](/coq_platform_packages.sh) accordingly.
-Please note that since both variants can be installed in parallel, only one, the 32 bit variant, is immediately available to Coq without -Q and -R options.
-If you want to work with the 64 bit variants, please use these options in your Coq project:
+Please note that since both variants can be installed in parallel, only one, the 64 bit variant, is immediately available to Coq without -Q and -R options.
+If you want to work with the 32 bit variants, please use these options in your Coq project:
 ```
--Q $(coqc -where)/../coq-variant/compcert64/compcert compcert
+-Q $(coqc -where)/../coq-variant/compcert32/compcert compcert
--Q $(coqc -where)/../coq-variant/VST64/VST VST
+-Q $(coqc -where)/../coq-variant/VST32/VST VST
 ```

 ### Installation of other packages